satishkumar-dhule/EA-SRE-prep/EA_SRE_3_Interview_Prep.md

 ## Advanced AWS Scenarios

-### 86. Design a zero-downtime deployment strategy for a monolithic app on AWS.
+### Design a zero-downtime deployment strategy for a monolithic app on AWS

 **Answer:**
 - Use blue-green deployments with Elastic Beanstalk or ECS.